hari304/AI-ML/README.md

-# AI-ML
+# Stanford CS231
-this repository contains my pet projects, short assignments, and other ML, AL related content
+this repository contains solved assignments for the stanford CS231 course offerd online